AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 get_multilabel_classification.py
 ```

-5) The prediction of the categories using a LogReg classifier on TFIDF encodings or the co-occurrence matrix can be made with
+5) The prediction of the categories using a LogReg classifier on TFIDF encodings (Table I) or the co-occurrence matrix can be made with
 ```
 predict_categories_classifier.py
 ```